leevipun/outi-latex/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## 👥 Author
+## 👥 Authors

-Leevi Puntanen, Otso ?, Vesa Vainio, Axel ?
+Leevi Puntanen, Otso Heinämäki, Vesa Vainio, Axel Häyrinen

 ---